Resources

 Grieving Parents: Surviving Loss as a Couple by Nathalie Himmelrich

-BOOK: 26 honest essays by grieving parents
+BIOGRAPHY/AUTOBIOGRAPHY: A collection of 26 honest essays written by grieving parents.

 The Unspeakable Loss: How Do You Live When a Child Dies? by Nisha Zenoff

-BOOK: A guide to hope and healing after the death of a child.
+REFLECTION: A guide to hope and healing after the death of a child.

 Once More We Saw Stars: A Memoir by Jayson Greene